Environmentally Sustainable Design

 Determine the category of your development (small, medium or large) and identify the sustainable design-related information to submit with your planning permit application.

-This process can also be used to show how the environmentally sustainable design requirements of Maroondah Local Planning Policy Clause 22.15 will be met.
+This process can also be used to show how the environmentally sustainable design requirements of Maroondah Local Planning Policy Clause 15.01-2L-01 will be met.

-See the SDAPP explained fact sheets (in drop down box 2) for how the sustainable design assessment in the planning process works.
+See the SDAPP Explained fact sheets for how the sustainable design assessment in the planning process works.

 ESD reports are requested for medium and large developments as described: